-CONNECTOR DESCRIPTION 48 10/100 Mbps RJ-45 Ethernet Ports Connect these ports to a computer, a hub, an Ethernet switch or router.
-Two Dual Personality Interfaces Each interface has one 1000 Base-T copper RJ-45 port and one Small Form-Factor Pluggable (SFP) fiber port, with one port active at a time.
+CONNECTOR DESCRIPTION All Models Console Port Only connect this port if you want to configure the switch using the command line interface (CLI) via the console port.
+Management Port Connect to a computer using an RJ-45 Ethernet cable for local configuration of the switch.
+Dual Personality Interfaces Each interface has one 1000 Base-T copper RJ-45 port and one Small Form-Factor Pluggable (SFP) fiber port, with one port active at a time.
 2 100/1000 Mbps RJ-45 Gigabit Ports Connect these Gigabit Ethernet ports to high-bandwidth backbone network Ethernet switches.
-Mini-GBIC Ports Use mini-GBIC transceivers in these slots for fiber-optic connections to backbone Ethernet switches.
+2 Mini - GBIC Ports Use mini-GBIC transceivers in these slots for fiber-optic connections to backbone Ethernet switches.
+ES-3124, ES-3124-4F and ES-3124PWR 24 10/100 Mbps RJ-45 Ethernet Ports Connect these ports to a computer, a hub, an Ethernet switch or router.